-This article is the third in our ‘Digital Nomad‘ series produced by Senior Associate, Heather Lane.
+This article is the third in our ‘Digital Nomad‘ series produced by Partner, Heather Scott.
 Heather is working remotely for GJE from 12 different cities around the world, one month each, with Remote Year.

 Remote Year certainly likes to take you from one extreme to the other.
 Leaving our laid-back month by the sea on Koh Phangan, we were tasked with what can only be described as a 36 hour travel extravaganza involving taxis, a ferry, two buses, two flights, a night in a Thai Travelodge and 7 hours in Bangkok airport, to get to our home for month three, Phnom Penh.
 The eagle-eyed amongst you will spot that 36 hours is a long time to get somewhere that is only a 3 hour flight away, but such are the joys of travelling in a large group.
 In fact I can’t help but think it was a wise move as it gave us a more gradual re-introduction to society and a chance to acclimatise back to city life.